superfluid-org/sup-token/docs/USER_GUIDE.md

 You can participate in the currently live campaigns on [Superfluid Claim App](https://claim.superfluid.org).
 As your participation in the campaigns increases, you are entitled to claim a higher SUP flow rate by claiming it daily.

-### Withdrawing SUP Tokens
+### Withdrawing SUP Tokens from the Reserve

 You can withdraw your SUP tokens in two ways:

-#### 1. Instant Withdraw (High Penalty)
+#### 1. Drain (High Community Charge)

 You can withdraw your SUP tokens instantly.
-Chosing this option will allow you to get your SUP tokens instantly to your wallet, however you will have to pay a high penalty.
+Chosing this option will allow you to get your SUP tokens instantly to your wallet, however you will have to pay a high community charge.

-**Penalty**: 80% of the withdrawn amount goes to stakers and liquidity providers
+**Community Charge**: 80% of the withdrawn amount goes to stakers and liquidity providers

-#### 2. Vest Withdraw (Reduced Penalty)
+#### 2. Stream (No Community Charge)

 You can withdraw your SUP tokens gradually.
-Chosing this option will allow you to get your SUP tokens streamed to your wallet over the period of your choice.
-You will be subject to penalty based on the duration of the chosen withdraw period.
+Chosing this option will allow you to get your SUP tokens streamed to your wallet over 12 months.

-**Penalty Calculation**:

-- Minimum Withdraw Period: 7 days
-- Maximum Withdraw Period: 365 days
-- Penalty decreases with longer withdraw periods

-**Example Penalties**:

-- 7 days: ~70% penalty
-- 30 days: ~60% penalty
-- 90 days: ~40% penalty
-- 180 days: ~25% penalty
-- 365 days: 0% penalty

 ### Staking

-Staking allows you to earn rewards from the penalties collected when other users withdraw their tokens.
+Staking allows you to earn rewards from the community charges collected when other users withdraw their tokens.

 #### How to Stake